 The most important of these short-chain fatty acids is butyrate (15).

-Butyrate is actually the preferred fuel of the cells that line the colon (16).
+Butyrate is the preferred fuel of the cells that line your colon (

-Therefore, resistant starch both feeds the friendly bacteria and indirectly feeds the cells in the colon by increasing the amount of butyrate.
+Therefore, resistant starch both feeds the friendly bacteria and indirectly feeds the cells in your colon by increasing the amount of butyrate.

-Resistant starch has several beneficial effects on the colon.
+Resistant starch has several beneficial effects on your colon.

-It reduces the pH level, potently reduces inflammation and leads to several beneficial changes that should lower the risk of colorectal cancer, which is the 4th most common cause of cancer death worldwide (17, 18).
+It reduces the pH level, potently reduces inflammation and leads to several beneficial changes that should lower your risk of colorectal cancer, which is the fourth most common cause of cancer death worldwide (

-Because of its therapeutic effects on the colon, resistant starch may be useful for various digestive disorders.
-This includes inflammatory bowel diseases like Ulcerative Colitis and Crohn’s Disease, constipation, diverticulitis and diarrhea (21).
+Due to its therapeutic effects on the colon, resistant starch may aid various digestive disorders.
+This includes inflammatory bowel diseases like ulcerative colitis and Crohn’s disease, constipation, diverticulitis and diarrhea (

-However, this needs to be studied properly in human controlled trials before any recommendations can be made.
+However, the role of butyrate in health and disease needs to be studied properly in people before any strong recommendations can be made.

-Bottom Line: By increasing the production of butyrate, resistant starch feeds the cells of the colon and leads to various improvements in the function of the digestive system.
+By increasing the production of butyrate, resistant starch feeds the cells of your colon and leads to various improvements in the function of your digestive system.

 Resistant starch has various benefits for metabolic health.

-Several studies show that it can improve insulin sensitivity, as in how well the body’s cells respond to insulin (24).
+Several studies show that it can improve insulin sensitivity — the responsiveness of your body’s cells to insulin (

-It also has a "second meal effect" - meaning that if you eat resistant starch with breakfast, it will also lower the blood sugar spike at lunch (28).
+What’s more, it has a second meal effect, meaning that if you eat resistant starch with breakfast, it will also lower your blood sugar spike at lunch (

 The importance of insulin sensitivity cannot be stressed enough.

-Having low insulin sensitivity (insulin resistance) is believed to be a major causal factor in some of the world's most serious diseases, including metabolic syndrome, type 2 diabetes, obesity, cardiovascular disease and Alzheimer’s Disease.
+Having low insulin sensitivity (insulin resistance) is believed to be a major risk factor for several serious diseases, including metabolic syndrome, type 2 diabetes, obesity, heart disease and Alzheimer’s.

-By improving insulin sensitivity and lowering blood sugar, resistant starch may help you avoid chronic disease and may make you live both longer and better.
+By improving insulin sensitivity and lowering blood sugar, resistant starch may help you avoid chronic disease and improve your quality of life.

 However, not all studies agree that resistant starch has these beneficial effects.
-It may depend on the individual, the dose and the type of resistant starch used.
+It depends on the individual, the dose and the type of resistant starch.

-Resistant starch has fewer calories than regular starch (2 vs 4 calories per gram).
+Resistant starch has fewer calories than regular starch — two vs four calories per gram.

-So... the more resistant starches found in a food, the fewer calories it will contain.
+The higher the resistant starches content in a food, the fewer calories it will have.

-There are some studies in animals showing that resistant starch can cause weight loss, but this hasn’t been studied properly in humans yet.
+A few studies in animals show that resistant starch can cause weight loss, but this effect hasn’t been studied properly in people.

-There are two ways to add resistant starches to your diet... either get them from foods, or supplement with them.
+There are two ways to add resistant starches to your diet — either get them from foods or take a supplement.

 Several commonly consumed foods are high in resistant starch.

-As you can see, these are all high-carb foods, so they are out of the question if you are currently on a very low-carb diet (although you can fit some in if you're on a low-carb diet with carbs in the 50-150 gram range - which is also low-carb).
+As you can see, these are all high-carb foods, making them out of the question if you’re currently on a very low-carb diet.

 That being said, you can add resistant starch to your diet without adding any digestible carbohydrates.
-For this purpose, many people have recommended (and are getting good results with) Bob's Red Mill Raw Potato Starch.
+For this purpose, many people have recommended supplements, such as raw potato starch.

-It tastes kind of bland and you can add it to your diet in various ways, by sprinkling it on your food, mixing it in water, putting it in smoothies, etc.
+It tastes kind of bland and can be added to your diet in various ways, such as by sprinkling it on your food, mixing it in water or putting it in smoothies.

-4 tablespoons of raw potato starch should provide 32 grams of resistant starch.
-It is important to start slowly and work your way up, because too much, too soon can cause flatulence and discomfort.
+Four tablespoons of raw potato starch should provide 32 grams of resistant starch.
+It’s important to start slowly and work your way up, as too much too soon can cause flatulence and discomfort.

-There’s no point in taking much more than that, because when you reach 50–60 grams per day, the excess seems to just pass through.
+There’s no point in taking much more than that since excess amounts seem to pass through your body when you reach 50–60 grams per day.

-It may take time (2–4 weeks) for the production of short-chain fatty acids to increase and to notice all the benefits, so be patient.
+It may take 2–4 weeks for the production of short-chain fatty acids to increase and for you to notice all the benefits — so be patient.